angulardart/site-angulardart/README.md

 1. <code>cd <i>\<path-to-webdev-repo></i></code> &nbsp;&nbsp;# change to
    **root of this repo**, e.g.: `~/git/site-webdev`
 1. `source ./scripts/env-set.sh` &nbsp;&nbsp;#
-   initialize environment variables, set node & ruby version
+   initialize environment variables; install/use required Node & Ruby version
 1. `./scripts/before-install.sh` &nbsp;&nbsp;#
-   install required tools
+   install core set of required tools
-1. `./scripts/install.sh`
+1. `./scripts/install.sh` &nbsp;&nbsp;#
+   install everything else needed to build this site

+> IMPORTANT:
-> IMPORTANT: Any time you create a **new terminal/command window** to work on this repo, **repeat steps 1 and 2** above.
+> - Any time you create a **new terminal/command window** to work on
+>   this repo, **repeat steps 1 and 2** above.
+> - If you upgrade Dart then rerun all of the steps above.

 ## Building this site